 You can expect your vision to be blurry for at least a few hours following the procedure, which is why it is important to arrange a ride home.
 Overall, the recovery process is fairly quick and requires no stitches or bandages.

 In order to shield your eyes from interference, you may need to wear eye shields.
 It is very important to avoid any irritation during the recovery period.

-LASIK patients usually are able to return to most of their normal activities 24-48 hours after surgery.
+LASIK recovery is fairly short and patients usually are able to return to most of their normal activities 24-48 hours after surgery.
 You should start to notice the difference in your vision in the first week following your procedure.
-To help ensure your vision’s healing process continues, keep up with your eye drop regiment and any instructions from your doctor, along with plenty of rest.
+To help ensure your vision’s healing process continues, keep up with your eye drop regimen and any instructions from your doctor, along with plenty of rest.